Bend-Function/Bend-Function.github.io/_posts/2022-07-11-A-Concert-Review.md

 In this part, there were many my favourite music like "secret base" from "The flower we saw that day" and a series music from "You lie in April".
 I almost cried when I heard that.
 I remembered I always listen "secret base" after working on the way to dorm in school.

 At the end of semester of year 2 I always got up at 8 AM and went to lab to study.
 In the evening, I usually cross the woods near the lake and listening "Secret Base" to my dorm.
-These days was the most hardly period in my life and I am very satisfied myself because I really leart a lot during these days even just myself in the lab.
-Also I was not to choose to play video games or get up at noon like most of classmates.
+These days was the most hardly period in my life and I am very satisfied myself because I really learnt a lot during these days even just myself in the lab.
+Also I was not to choose to play video games all day or get up at noon like most of classmates.
 Although I was very tired these days and nobody accompanied with me, the feeling during that days is wonderful.
 I had a lot of things I really want to do.
 That's the life I desire for.

 ## Second half of concert

-xxx
+The first music began at the half part was the Twelve Variations on "Ah vous dirai-je, Maman" by Mozart.
+This piano composition appeared in "Your Lie in April" many times.
+The pianist let audiences to create a wechat group during the performance to find new firends especially single person.
+Also audiences can rise and swing phones which turn on the flash light following the tune.
+Unfortunately I failed to join to the Wechat group because I turned off Wi-fi(Wechat based on it to locate you).

+By the way, Using this music to meet someone which will be your boyfriend or girlfriend is really weird.
+Because it from "Your Lie in April" which is a tragedy, the main charactor passed in the end of the story.

+The music which got the most reactive was "I love you" from "Natsume's Book of Friends" after singer and pianist stoped their performance audiences gave them the thunder of applause.

 ## After ended

-xxx 3 music added
+After last music in list palyed, the pianist said "It's the last music in the list" and exited from stage.
+The applause from loud to tepid most of audience didn't know if they keep applauding ther would get other extra music preformances.
+So I was keep applauding and then many audience returned to applaud with me.
+10 seconds after the pianist came back and played "summer" bacause the hot weather in Hangzhou he said.
+Then he also played "Theme of Mitsuha" form "Your Name" which is one of my favourite anime movie.
+Finally an unknew name song was singing form singer as the last music for the concert.

+Everyone applauded when the concert ended.
+The pianist and singer also received flowers In the end.

 ## On the way to home

-xxx
+I choosed to take metro back my home.

 ## ----- Not the END -----